timmyichen/cspp/drafts/_sources/unit0/u0001-intro.rst

 How To Use This Course?
 -----------------------

-If you are using this as a self-study guide or learning material, this course is broken up into Sections:
+If you are using this as a self-study guide or learning material, this course is broken up into the following sections:

-   - Core Programming Chapters
+   - Core Programming Units
-   - Core Other Chapters
+   - Core Other Units
-   - Elective Programming Chapters
+   - Elective Programming Units

-Each of the Programming Chapters are broken up into lessons and labs.
+Each of the Programming Units are broken up into lessons and labs.
 You can visit the material in any way or order you want, but the recommended order is listed below.

-1. Core Programming Chapters
+1. Core Programming Units

    - 1.1 - Python Data
    - 1.2 - Conditionals